zahemen9900/Datasets-for-Finsight/README.md

 | Company-Specific Q&A   | 1,010,581    | 1,354         | 746.4           | 32.2       | 45.4     | 67.5          | 1,145     |
 | Financial Definitions | 1,167,424    | 2,000         | 583.7           | 26.0       | 37.4     | 102.6         | 1,282     |
 | Finance Conversations | 7,025,430    | 2,000         | 3,512.7         | 26.1       | 37.5     | 480.7         | 5,670     |

+> The method used to generate these datasets can be found in the main repo: [Findight-AI](https://github.com/zahemen9900/FinsightAI.git)

+> Links to publicly available datasets can also be found here: [Reddit Finance](https://huggingface.co/datasets/winddude/reddit_finance_43_250k), [Company Q&A](https://huggingface.co/datasets/virattt/financial-qa-10K)

 ## Fine-tuning Approach